BattModels/BattModels.github.io/README.md

 Quick Setup
 -----------

 1. Install the dependencies.
 You will need Python, bibble (`pip install bibble`), [Ruby][], and Jekyll (`gem install jekyll`).
+NOTE that you need Ruby 2.4 or higher and Jekyll 4.0 or higher.
+You can check these with `ruby -v` and `jekyll -v` respectively.
 2. Clone the repo to your local machine.
 MAKE A BRANCH, DO NOT COMMIT TO MASTER!
+(Or, fork it first and then commit to master all you want on your own fork)
 3. Type `make` to build the site and then run `make serve` to view the site locally.
 4. Make edits (see below for guidelines/gotchas for particular sections).
 Continue to preview locally to make sure things work as you want.
 5. Once you're happy with your changes, make a PR from your branch to master.